Skip to main content

 • Completed

-OLake active jobs screen showing a completed job
+OLake jobs dashboard showing completed status for Postgres to Iceberg pipeline job

 Finally, verify that data landed in S3/Iceberg as configured: